MateuszLin/ClientAndWebHost/README.md

 # To start
 1. Run WebHostB first and wait until web page loads.
-2. Click on ClienA and start it in new instance (image)
+2. Click on ClientA and start it in new instance (image)

 ![Alt text](http://i.imgur.com/BjsPPNS.png)